Introduction to Computing Sciences – CSIS 110

 Research Paper: Final Assignment

-Each quiz will cover the Learn material for the module in which it is assigned as well as the preceding modules.
-Each exam will be open-book/open-notes and will have a time limit of 30 minutes.
-Each quiz will contain a variety of multiple-choice and true/false questions.
+These quizzes cover the Learn material for the module in which it is assigned.
+Each quiz will be open-book/open-notes, have a time limit of 30 minutes, contain a variety of multiple-choice and true/false questions, and may be taken up to three (3) times and the highest attempt will be counted.

 The Midterm will cover the Learn material for the first four modules.
 The quiz will be open-book/open-notes and contain 50 multiple choice questions.
-The time limit for the exam will be 1 hour and 30 minutes.
+The time limit will be 1 hour and 30 minutes.